evolarjun/pages-test/docs/pd-project1/index.md

+---
+title: Project 1: Comparison of genotype to phenotype for a set of isolates
+has_children: true
+nav_order: 1
+---

-# Comparison of genotype to phenoptye for a set of isolates
+# Project 1: Comparison of genotype to phenoptye for a set of isolates

 We're going to examine a set of _Acinetobacter_ from [Cartography of opportunistic pathogens and antibiotic resistance genes in a tertiary hospital environment](https://www.nature.com/articles/s41591-020-0894-4/email/correspondent/c1/) that have phenotypes listed in Supplementary Data from the paper.